greduan/domain-container/SPEC.md

 let passed in model's ._modelExtras to be this._modelExtras let passed in model's ._container point to this

-run model.updateAttributes with body parameter passed in
+let body be an empty object by default run model.updateAttributes with body parameter passed in

 return do model.save passing in the this._knex instance